 Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School, painting with Brigitte Bley-Swinston of Green Meadow Waldorf School, and movement with Will Crane.

-As a grades teacher, you may also be interested in The Power of Traditional Country Dancing in Grades 1-8, Working with Parents, or The Essentials of Anthroposophy.
+As a grades teacher, you may also be interested in The Power of Traditional Country Dancing in Grades 1-8 or Working with Parents.
 Each of these weekend workshops begins Friday evening immediately following the conclusion of your grades course and runs through Sunday afternoon.

 Sunday, July 14: Optional campus tour: 5:30-6pm; registration: 6-7pm; orientation: and your first class 7-9pm